Archive for the ‘Blog’ Category

 Under the 4th Amendment; Unreasonable searches and seizures are those that are without cause, actually without probable cause.Probable cause means that the police have to have a good reason to believe that someone has broken the law.
 The police can not do anything until they convince a judge that they have probable cause, and then they can get a warrant which gives them permission to search.
 Without a warrant they would need YOUR permission to search your car, home, etc.

 Under the 14th Amendment; No State shall make or enforce any law which shall abridge the privileges or immunities of citizens of the United States; nor shall any State deprive any person of life, liberty, or PROPERTY, (such as guns), without due process of law; nor deny to any person within its jurisdiction the equal protection of the laws.

-In Ma. a 209-A restraining order can violate your 14th Amendment protection based on nothing but hearsay, allowing someone to manipulate the court as a tool of harassment.
-This is done prior to your due process of law.
+In Ma. a 209-A restraining order can/does violate your 14th Amendment protection based on nothing but hearsay, allowing someone to manipulate the court as a tool of harassment.
+This is done prior to your/any due process of law.

 Mark Shean & Son

 Please acknowledge to me that you got this updated information in a short email, I would appreciate your response.